Probing the Dispersion and Rotation Measure Contributions from Supernova Remnants in Fast Radio Burst Source Environments with 1D SNR Simulation: Numerical Methods

 \subsection{DM and optical depth calculations}

 Given the radial profiles of electron density $n_e(r,t)$ produced by the numerical simulations, we compute the DM contributed by the SNR as

 where $R_{\rm min}$ and $R_{\rm max}$ denote, respectively, the inner and outer boundaries of the ionized region in the simulation.
 For the shocked region, we take $R_{\rm min}=R_r(t)$ and $R_{\rm max}=R_b(t)$, i.e., the reverse- and forward-shock radii.
 For the entire ionized region, we take $R_{\rm min}=R_{\rm un, min}(t)$ (the inner boundary of the unshocked ejecta) and $R_{\rm max}=R_{\rm CSM, max}$ (the fixed outer boundary of the unshocked CSM).
-In our setup, $R_{\rm CSM, max}=39.9\,\mathrm{Mpc}$ is set by the initial conditions.
+In our setup, $R_{\rm CSM, max}=39.9\,${pc} is set by the initial conditions, {which is within a reasonable range for the surrounding ISM and SNR, before going beyond into the host galaxy regime rather than the local source}.
 Here ${\rm d}\ell$ is the line element along the FRB line of sight.
 For now we assume a magnetar as the FRB's central engine located at the origin\footnote{In this work, we neglect the effect of magnetar natal kick, as our analysis is restricted to very early SNR evolution ($\lesssim500\, \text{yr}$), during which the kick-induced displacement remains much smaller than the radial extent of ionized shock region} of the SNR, such that the DM is independent of the line-of-sight direction and can be written as a radial integral of the $n_e$.

 Given the extremely high energy budget of FRBs, viable progenitors are generally expected to possess ultra-strong magnetic fields and highly active crustal or magnetospheric environments, pointing to a young magnetar origin.
 As a result, FRB radio emission can escape only once the SNR has expanded to become sufficiently optically transparent, while remaining dynamically young.
 Therefore, by modeling the time evolution of the optical depth of the SNR, one can place constraints on the FRB escape timescale ($t_{\rm esc}$).